noodlefrenzy/node-amqp10/README.md

 great 0.9.1 clients and I recommend them, but neither is pursuing a 1.0 implementation.
 If I can find an easy way to integrate this code back into them, I'll definitely be submitting a PR.

+## Caveats ##

+Just getting this working, so might have bugs against various server implementations.
+Also, configuring it is painful at the moment since it's exposing the raw AMQP parameters - I'll be working on tidying that up.

+I haven't yet completed the flow-control!
+So, if you decide to use it now, you'll have to do your own.
+Give me a bit and I'll be adding that in.

+Currently, I've only verified that this can send and receive against EventHub.

 ## Implementation Notes ##

 Here are my current implementation plans - if you have feedback or critiques on any of these choices, feel free to